hdsu-bioquant/sincellTE_2022/04_plotting.md

 The default colors are ugly... especially, we would like to use a **symmetrical color palette**, with a different color for the positive and negative values!

-We introduce now a wonderfull package, [**RColorBrewer**](https://rdrr.io/cran/RColorBrewer/man/ColorBrewer.html), which offers a plethora of beautifull colo palettes
+We introduce now a wonderful package, [**RColorBrewer**](https://rdrr.io/cran/RColorBrewer/man/ColorBrewer.html), which offers a plethora of beautiful colo palettes

 ```r